JNPauli/Banter/open_lab_notebook/Documentation.md

 Also: Maybe not use the most likely category predicted, but rather the top 3 or 5 ones.
 Plot the accuracy per epoch.

+## 15.02.2023

+I set up the cross validation pipeline in the logistic regression notebook.
+Here I defined the [LeaveOneGroupOut](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.LeaveOneGroupOut.html) method.
+This way, in training, the LogisticRegression is trained with session 1 and 2 and validated on 3.
+However, the split it selfs works, but Im not sure it really does work when using the crossvalidation function.
+This needs to be further investigated.